MicroEJ/docs/Tutorials/tutorialMicroUIAndThreading.rst

 On MicroEJ there are two threads that handle the application, ``DisplayPump`` and ``InputPump``.

+The user can add more Threads if needed

 #. ``DisplayPump`` is a thread responsible for

     - managing the events;